 A coupon is a promotional code that, when applied at the checkout, provides a specific discount or deal.
 To avail of the discount, shoppers typically need to enter alphanumeric codes during the purchasing process.
 Coupons can offer a percentage off the entire order or a fixed cash amount off of the final cost.
 They can be found on retailer websites, discount websites, and even in email newsletters.

-Coupons offer an advantage as they often target specific goods or categories, enabling you to save money on the items you intend to purchase.
-For instance, you can utilize a coupon for shoes that offers 10% off to save money on your shoe purchase.
+One advantage of using a coupon is that it often targets specific products or categories, allowing shoppers to save money on the items they intend to purchase.
+For example, you can use a coupon for shoes that offers a 10% discount, effectively reducing the cost of your shoe purchase.

 The Main Differences

-Coupons and deals differ primarily in their method of application.
-Deals apply automatically, while coupons require the customer to enter a specific code at checkout.
-Deals typically offer a broad selection of products, whereas coupons usually restrict discounts to particular brands or categories.
-Additionally, coupons generally have a longer shelf life than discounts, which often have time limits..
+The primary distinction between a deal and a coupon lies in how they are applied.
+A deal is automatically applied, while a coupon requires shoppers to enter a specific code at the checkout.
+Deals typically cover a broad selection of products, whereas coupons often restrict discounts to specific brands or categories.
+Additionally, coupons generally have a longer shelf life than deals, which are often time-limited.

-Which One Is Better?
+Which Option Is Better?

-Both deals and coupons offer discounts, but they differ in how they are applied.
-Deals apply automatically, while coupons require the customer to enter a specific code at checkout.
-Deals are usually available for a wide selection of products, while coupons are often limited to specific brands or categories.
-Understanding the difference between these two can help shoppers make informed decisions and save money on their purchases when shopping online.
+Both a deal and a coupon offer opportunities for discounts, but they differ in their application.
+A deal is automatically applied, while a coupon requires shoppers to enter a specific code at the checkout.
+Deals encompass a wide selection of products, while coupons are often limited to specific brands or categories.
+Understanding the differences between these two strategies can help shoppers make informed decisions and maximize their savings when shopping online.